Characterization of symmetries of contact Hamiltonian systems: Contact Geometry

 In what follows, we also need to introduce a particular contact Hamiltonian system, whose contact Hamiltonian is the constant function $\cH \equiv - 1$. \begin{defn} The \emph{Reeb system} on a contact manifold $(M,\eta)$ is the contact Hamiltonian system defined by the triple $(M,\eta,\cH \equiv -1)$.
 In the rest of the manuscript we will abuse notation and denote it simply $(M,\eta,-1)$. \end{defn}

-At least locally, every contact Hamiltonian system can be straightened into a Reeb system~\cite{Bravetti2015}.
+At least locally, away from its zero level set, every contact Hamiltonian system can be straightened into a Reeb system~\cite{Bravetti2015}.
 Indeed, if the Hamiltonian of a contact Hamiltonian system $(M,\eta,\cH)$ is not vanishing at a point $x_0\in M$, then there is an open neighbourhood $V\subset M$ of $x_0$ on which $\cH\neq 0$.
-In this neighbourhood we can define a contact transformation that reduces the contact Hamiltonian system to a Reeb system $(V,\Tilde{\eta},-1)$: indeed, the $1$-form
+In this neighbourhood we can define a contact transformation that reduces the contact Hamiltonian system to a Reeb system $(V,\Tilde{\eta},-1)$: the $1$-form

 defines on $V$ the same contact structure $\Delta = \ker \Tilde{\eta} = \ker \eta$ as $\eta$.
 Moreover, the Hamiltonian vector field $X_\cH$ is the Reeb vector field for $\Tilde{\eta}$: this directly follows from the explicit computation